Howard County child custody lawyer

 Legal advice

-Child custody matters require difficult legal decisions with deeply personal implications.
 Before making any decisions involving your children, it is crucial to understand the law and how it applies to your situation.
-Mr. Coover is here to provide personalized advice and counsel to ensure that you make the best decision for your family.
+Mr. Coover provides personalized advice and counsel to ensure you make the best decision for your family.

 Representation in court

-Judges typically have the final say in child custody disputes, and you need an advocate in court who can present your case persuasively.
-If your case must go to court, our Howard County family lawyer is prepared to defend your rights and make sure your children’s best interests are represented.
+If your case must go to Court, our Howard County family lawyer is prepared to defend your rights and ensure your children’s best interests are represented.

 Negotiation and mediation

-Alternative dispute resolution methods such as negotiation and mediation can often produce better child custody results than a court hearing.
-Our attorney is an experienced negotiator with the skills needed to help you reach an agreement that is fair and equitable for all involved.
+Alternative dispute resolution methods like negotiation and mediation can produce better child custody results than a Court hearing.
+Our Howard County child custody attorney is an experienced negotiator with the skills to help you reach a fair and equitable agreement for all involved.

 Parenting plan assistance

-Child custody can be granted in many different ways under Maryland law, including sole custody, joint custody, shared custody, and split custody.
-Often, one parent is either granted sole custody or is considered the primary residential parent, and the other parent has visitation according to an agreed-upon or court-ordered schedule.
+Child custody can be granted in many ways under Maryland law, including sole, joint, shared, and split custody.
+Often, one parent is awarded sole custody or considered the primary residential parent, and the other parent has visitation according to an agreed-upon or Court-ordered schedule.

 Physical custody